How can I contact you if I have a question?

 Do you know where I can connect to the Internet?

-Our WiFi is still available, and you may be able to connect from just outside your branch.
+Our WiFi is still available at all locations, and you may be able to connect from just outside your branch.
 In rural communities, your library WiFi is available 24/7.
 At Kingston branches, WiFi should be available through the day and into the evening.
 Please be careful to observe safe physical distancing practices.

 What's the best way to keep up with the latest news from KFPL?